French honorifics: Religious

-The clergy of other faiths use the honorifics Monsieur le … or Madame la …, such as Monsieur le rabbin or Monsieur l'imam.
+The clergy of other faiths use the honorifics Monsieur le ... or Madame la ..., such as Monsieur le rabbin or Monsieur l'imam.

 Nobility and royalty

-Kings of France used the honorific Sire, princes Monseigneur.
-Queens and princesses were plain Madame.
+Kings of France used the honorific sire; princes monseigneur; and queens and princesses were plain madame.

-Nobles of the rank of duke used Monsieur le duc/Madame la duchesse, non-royal princes used Prince/Princesse (without the Monsieur/Madame), other noblemen plain Monsieur and Madame.
-Only servants ever addressed their employer as Monsieur le comte or Madame la baronne.
+Nobles of the rank of duke used Monsieur le duc or Madame la duchesse, non-royal princes used Prince or Princesse (without the monsieur or madame), other noblemen monsieur and madame.
+Only servants ever addressed their employer as Monsieur le comte (count) or Madame la baronne (baroness).